 A good approach for mentees to create a long-term relationship with any mentor is to adopt the mindset of a giver, always show up on time and prepare some strong questions/topic conversations to discuss.

-By adopting this approach, your mentor will be more open to helping you, guiding you and opening doors to you.
+By adopting this approach, your mentor will be more open to helping, guiding, and opening doors to you.

-When I went to university, I saw people getting hired because they knew of someone who worked in XYZ company.
+When I went to university, I saw people getting hired because they knew of someone who worked at XYZ company.
 It happens for real.